slatedocs/slate/source/includes/_endpoint-deck.md

 #### POST

-To create a new slide an analysis has to be posted to the catalog.
+To create a new slide, POST an analysis to the slides catalog.
 The payload, described in the [below](#analyses) section, should be wrapped as a shoji:entity.

-After successful creation, the server will return a 201 response with a Location header containing the URL of the newly created slide entity.
+On success, the server returns a 201 response with a Location header containing the URL of the newly created slide entity.

 Only a `query` field is required to create a new slide; other attributes are optional.